A Fistful of Collars

 Mae clasped their hands around hers, “I would have talked about it earlier but it always felt kind of silly that I was drawing sigils to do ‘Chaos Magick’,” they hollowed their mouth to give that phrase a derisive ‘spooky’ tone, “when real magic had existed for at least thirty years by that point.
 Plus explaining Steppenwolf to someone is like… like trying to explain The Big Lebowski in its totality to someone: a broad summary is easy enough, but trying to keep everything important straight in a summarization is harder, and potentially more time consuming, than just watching the movie.”

-They cocked their head and smiled prettily, “Thanks for listening Jen.
+They cocked their head and smiled.
+It was a pretty sight.
+“Sorry for the tangent and as always thanks for listening Jen.
 I suppose we should take a look at your photos or you won’t have time to go home and get our new toys for tonight.
 Not that that would stop us from having a fun time.”

 “Right, the photos,” she was finding it difficult to push the thoughts of sex out of her mind, but that was part of the game.
-Mae loved to tease her when they knew she couldn’t take time to fuck them, because they knew she would pay them back for it later in the day.
+Mae loved to tease her when they knew she couldn’t take time to fuck them, because they knew she would pay them back for it later.

 She opened the manilla folder and spread five photographs of the inside of Zenith’s CEO’s office on the table.
 Two showed a blank wall while the other three showed deep crimson gashes in the wall spelling out the word “nAdir”.
 The ‘A’ was capitalized and larger than the other letters, leading the investigators to initially suspect an anarchist group but eventually it trickled through the underworld that the Crimson Codex claimed responsibility.
-The residue left behind in the gashes was magical in nature, but very different from her own.
+The residue left behind in the gashes was magical in nature, but very different from any registered or studied types of superherione magic.
 The closest comparison she could find was the magic binding The Flurry to her knives, but even then there were still a handful of differences.

 “I’ll be back in a second, don’t go anywhere,” Mae told her as they reached out to touch the first photo.
 They closed their eyes as their fingers touched the glossy surface of the photo, a white aura humming around them.
 Suddenly they compressed and condensed and zipped into the photograph, leaving Jen sitting alone in the room.